niceue/nice-validator/README.md

 ... yadda yadda ...
 </form>
 ```
-If you use native submit, and that's all.
+It has started to work when you use native submitting.
 #### 4. Handle submit (Optional)
 ```javascript
 $("#form1").on('valid.form', function(){